joren97x/recipe-hub/README.md

 put the project in xampp/htdocs make sure xampp mysql is turned on
-open the folder in vs code
+open the project in vs code

 ### SERVER